hasenradball/Bosch_BME280_Arduino/README.md

 ## Compatibility
-* Tested with Arduino Nano.
+* Tested with Arduino Nano, ESP8266 and ESP32

 ## Copyright
 The Files: